Taskeract Taskeract

 Each deleted session has History and Recording buttons so you can inspect its terminal output or replay the full recording without restoring it.
 The history view includes full search (/) and copy (v + y) support, and the recording view supports Continue From Here to create a new child session from the selected point.

 Click Restore to bring a session back.
-Taskeract recreates the worktree from the existing branch — whether it still exists locally, only on the remote, or needs to be created fresh — and the session reappears in the sidebar.
+Taskeract recreates the workspace from the existing branch - whether it still exists locally, only on the remote, or needs to be created fresh - and the session reappears in the sidebar.

 Permanent Deletion